SSBMTonberry/emu-jukebox/README.md

 - Note: Files loaded from the file explorer ("Files") will run indefinitely.
 This is intentional, as it's only meant for previewing of songs, and some songs do loop indefinitely.
 When you however to play songs from a playlist, the next song will automatically be called after end of track.
 This can as of version 0.8 be turned off via "Preferences".

-## Known issues (as of version 0.8):
+## Known issues (as of version 0.8.1):
-- If you build the `Debug`-version, a crash will happen if you skip time/fast forward on SNES/.spc-file.
-This is however not a problem when built in `Release`, so building in `Release` is highly recommended for maximum stability.
-If not otherwise specified, `Release` is used as the default build type.
-- There is a problem that is happening when you use the <Alt>-key, which makes it impossible to open TereeLists (see files).
-This will be fixed in version 0.9, but the work-around is easy: Just unfocus the application, then refocus it, and you are good to go.
-(Issue: [#66](https://github.com/SSBMTonberry/emu-jukebox/issues/66))
-- There has been a problem in the past where the application needs to be unfocused then re-focused to be able to use the gui-controls (in these cases it happens on startup).
-There has been done things to fix this, but I have not been able to verify whether it worked.
-Please post in issue [#58](https://github.com/SSBMTonberry/emu-jukebox/issues/58) if you experience this problem.
+- There is a problem occuring a few times when you start the application, where it appears "frozen".
+To fix this issue, you simply just have to unfocus then re-focus the application to be able to use the gui-controls.
+I've tried a couple of things to fix this, but with no luck.
+Issue: [#58](https://github.com/SSBMTonberry/emu-jukebox/issues/58)

 ## Screenshot (default look):